electrode-io/xarc-run/REFERENCE.md

 Note that the finally hook is processed the same way as a task.
 Other tasks that are referenced by the `finally` hook will not have their `finally` hook invoked.

-If you set `stopOnError` to `full`, then be careful if you have concurrent running tasks, because `full` stop immediately abandon all pending async sub tasks, but since xclap can't reliably cancel them, they could be continuing to run, and therefore could cause concurrent conflict with your finally hook.
+If you set `stopOnError` to `full`, then be careful if you have concurrent running tasks, because `full` stop immediately abandon all pending async sub tasks, but since xrun can't reliably cancel them, they could be continuing to run, and therefore could cause concurrent conflict with your finally hook.

 If you have async task, it's best you set [`stopOnError`](#stoponerror) to `soft`.